 Day 7: Rainmaker Forest

-Our road trip with our rental car finally started on the seventh day of our Costa Rica 3 week itinerary (although we had been on the road in the bus so far).
+Our road trip with a rental car finally started on the seventh day of our Costa Rica 3 week itinerary (although we had been on the road in the bus so far).
 We took over our small SUV and actually wanted to go to the Manuel Antonio National Park.
 Actually, since we had to find out shortly before arrival that the park is closed on Mondays … and now guess which day we it was 🙁

 So we quickly looked at what other options we could have nearby.
 Before our trip, I had already researched some information about Rainmaker Forest, a small privately run park, so we headed for it as a spontaneous day trip destination.